Ways to help

 Involve Your Clients

-Schemes that give customers the option to opt in to donate £1 to charity or to round an invoice up to the nearest pound, can be very successful, or you could make a donation for each new customer.
+Schemes that give customers the option to opt in to donate £1 to charity or to round an invoice up to the nearest pound.

 Involve Your Team